16 Weeks Pregnant: The 16th Week Of Pregnancy

 Your uterus is continuing to grow and weighs approximately 8 ½ ounces (¼ kg).
 Your placenta is also growing, and your body is producing an increased amount of amniotic fluid that helps protect your baby during your pregnancy.
 Right now your body has about 7 ½ ounces (.2 kg) of amniotic fluid surrounding your baby.

-When you are pregnant, your body produces 50% more blood, resulting in more blood circulation through your body.
-This increase in blood circulation causes your face to be brighter.
+When you are pregnant, your blood volume increases by 30- 50%, resulting in more blood circulation through your body.* This increase in blood circulation causes your face to be brighter.
 Your body is also producing hormones that cause your oil glands to work in over-drive, leaving your face shiny.
-Both of these things can result in a “pregnancy glow“.
-What can you do about it?
+Both of these things can result in a “pregnancy glow.”
 If your skin becomes too oily, you can use an oil free cleanser to clean your face.
-Other than that, do nothing but smile!*
+Other than that, just smile and enjoy your glow!

 Pregnancy Week 16: How big is your baby?